Giant Tiger: New brands/trade names

 In 1977, Giant Tiger established Chez Tante Marie stores in Hull and Gatineau, Quebec.
 The Hull store closed in 2015.
 Another Chez Tante Marie store existed in Lachute, Quebec; this store has since been rebranded as Tigre Géant.
 In 2017, the last Chez Tante Marie store, in Gatineau, was rebranded as Tigre Géant.

 In 1996, the Scott's Discount brand was launched as an alternative format for smaller stores.

 In 2008, Giant Tiger opened its first GT Xpress outlet at a former Giant Tiger location in Ottawa's Hintonburg neighbourhood.
 GT Xpress stores are intended to service less mobile residents of densely populated neighbourhoods, so that residents will not have to leave the neighbourhood to shop at a big-box store.
 Because larger retail spaces are unavailable in such inner-city neighbourhoods, the merchandise selection at GTXpress stores is more limited than at a full-size Giant Tiger, let alone a big-box store.
 Traditional lines of Giant Tiger merchandise are further restricted to free up space for an expanded produce, dairy, deli and bakery section.
 Effectively, a GTXpress store is a discount version of a convenience store, characterized by a "focus on what the customer needs today, as opposed to [carrying a full assortment of] what the customer wants."
-In view of the fact that the ethnic makeup of individual inner-city neighbourhoods is likely to differ substantially, franchise owner at each GTXpress outlet will have the authority to tailor "product lines to cater to ethnic diversity in the area."
+As the ethnic makeup of individual inner-city neighbourhoods is likely to differ substantially, franchise owner at each GTXpress outlet will have the authority to tailor "product lines to cater to ethnic diversity in the area."

 Trucking/warehousing

 In 1987, Giant Tiger launched its own trucking fleet (known internally as Tiger Trucking) to make regular shipments from the warehouse to stores.
 In 1999, it was reported that the company's trucks were making deliveries to each store three times a week.
-In 2001, Reid reported that deliveries were taking place daily: "We have the most efficient shipping and distribution system in the general merchandise field....
+In 2001, Reid reported that deliveries were taking place daily: "We have the most efficient shipping and distribution system in the general merchandise field ...
 It is equivalent to the grocery stores.
 We deliver to stores five times per week.
 There is no one else in the general merchandise industry that does that and we do it with our own trucks."

 On May 31, 1996, Giant Tiger purchased and took possession of a 29,000 m2 distribution centre on Walkley Road in Ottawa, previously occupied by Sears Canada.
 The company's headquarters moved to this location later the same year.

 In December 2005, Giant Tiger opened a new 3700 m2 distribution centre for frozen and refrigerated products in Brockville, Ontario.

 In 2018, the company opened a 600,000 sqft distribution centre in Johnstown, halfway between Montreal and Toronto, at the intersection of Ontario's Highway 401 and Highway 416.